TheProParadox/gaussiandreamer-demo/README.md

 "GroundTruthImage.png" - the projected ground truth image in 2d from 3d point clouds
-"ground_truth_training_iterations.gif" - gif visualization of 3d gaussian splatting to obtain ground truth image "diffusion_training_iterations.gif" - gif visualization of optimization with 2d diffusion model "gaussians_3d.npz" - all parameters of guassian primitive/ "scene_pointcloud.ply" - asset final (can be imported in Blender/SuperSplat/GSplat)
+"ground_truth_training_iterations.gif" - gif visualization of 3d gaussian splatting to obtain ground truth image "diffusion_training_iterations.gif" - gif visualization of optimization with 2d diffusion model

 ### Note: The code require CUDA (~10GB).
 Also you may have to increase optimization steps till 20000, I have done it for 1000 to show decent results.